-- a)- Coordination between technology providers and users representing the whole valued chain (R&D organisations, industrial providers and users and, when relevant, ethical experts, health insurance and consumer organisations) in the following sectors: "in vitro diagnostics" and "food/beverage quality". - b)- Techno-economic analysis of EU, Eureka and national project results in this research area, and recommendations for actions to optimise their joint value. - e)Dissemination, promotion and public awareness of activities in the area. - d)-Identification of international cooperation opportunities in the area.
+- Coordination between technology providers and users representing the whole value chain (R&D organisations, industrial providers and users and, when relevant, ethical experts, health insurance and consumer organisations) in the following sectors: 'in vitro diagnostics' and 'food/beverage quality'. - Techno-economic analysis of EU, Eureka and national project results in this research area, and recommendations for actions to optimise their joint value. - Dissemination, promotion (including coordination of service provision) and public awareness of activities in the area.

+- Identification of international cooperation opportunities in the area.

-- Strengthened global competitiveness of European industry in microsystems and smart miniaturised systems. - Wider use of smart systems in relevant application sectors, thereby strengthening the competitiveness of the user industries.
+- Strengthened global competitiveness of European industry in microsystems and smart miniaturised systems. - Wider use of smart systems in relevant application sectors, thereby strengthening the competitiveness of the user industries and meeting the societal needs of citizens.

-a) IP, STREP; b): STREP; c) IP, STREP; d) STREP; e) CSA
+a) IP, STREP; b): STREP; c) IP, STREP; d) CSA

-- IP/STREP: 77 M€ with a minimum of 50% to IPs - CSA: 3 M€
+- IP/STREP: EUR 77 million with a minimum of 50% to IPs and a minimum of 30% to STREPs